argoproj/argo-cd/docs/user-guide/config-management-plugins.md

     args: ["sample args"]
 ```

-!!!note
+!!! note
     The `lockRepo` key is not relevant for sidecar plugins, because sidecar plugins do not share a single source repo
     directory when generating manifests.

 ### 2. Write discovery rules for your plugin